Collagen Bone Broth, Collagen Protein & Paleo Protein Compared

-I hear this question all the time: “What’s the difference between Paleo Protein and Collagen Protein?”
-That question is almost always followed by, “Is one better than the other?” and “Which one should I purchase?”
+I hear this question all the time: “What’s the difference between Collagen Bone Broth, Collagen Protein, and Paleo Protein?”
+That question is almost always followed by, “Is one better than the others?” and “What should I use?”

 These are excellent questions, and I’ve got the answers for you!

-My Paleo and Collagen Proteins are — yes, you guessed it! — both types of pure protein.
+My Collagen Bone Broth, Collagen Protein, and Paleo Proteins are — yes, you guessed it! —all types of pure protein.
 Despite this similarity, they are very different products, each with its own health benefits and purpose.
-First, let’s discuss what is alike about them and then I will explain how they differ.
+First, let’s discuss what is alike about them, and then I will explain how they differ.

 Within our bodies, the many different types of protein are responsible for synthesizing your DNA, hormones, and enzymes.
-Your muscles, heart, eyes, stomach, and lungs are made up of protein.
-Veins and arteries (your blood vessel networks), your skin, fingernails, hair, bones, intestines, and stomach lining are also all built from protein!
-In fact, it’s a building block of every single cell.
+Protien makes up your muscles, heart, eyes, stomach, and lungs.
+Your veins and arteries, your skin, fingernails, hair, and bones, and your intestines and stomach lining are also all formed from protein!
+In fact, it’s the building block of every single one of your cells.

-The Difference Between a Complete Protein and Collagen
+The Difference Between Complete Protein and Collagen Protein

-A complete protein is made of at least the 9 essential amino acids which you can only obtain from your diet.
-Your body cannot synthesize them on its own.2 Protein is found in all manner of foods!
+The way we get them is by eating them.
 We most often think of foods derived from animals, such as meat, fish, eggs, and dairy when we think of dietary protein.
-These, like my Paleo Protein, are complete proteins.
+These, like my Paleo Protein powders, are complete proteins.
 Most plant proteins such as legumes, nuts, and seeds, are incomplete.

-Collagen is a completely different type of protein.
-It is not complete, meaning, it does not have all nine essential amino acids.
-Instead, it is comprised of nonessential amino acids that many of us are lacking including glycine, proline, alanine, and hydroxyproline.3
+Collagen protein is a completely different type of protein.
+It is not complete, because it does not have all nine essential amino acids.
+Instead, collagen protein is made of nonessential amino acids that many of us lack including glycine, proline, alanine, and hydroxyproline.

 Why is it Important to Supplement with a Complete Protein?

-Protein is critical in order to sustain human life.
+Protein is critical to sustaining human life.
+Your body is constantly breaking down and rebuilding all manner of structures and systems.
 You need the amino acids in complete proteins to help build and repair every single structure in your body.
-Your body is constantly breaking down and rebuilding all manner of structures and systems.
-This requires a great deal of dietary protein every day in order to be done correctly and efficiently.
+This requires a great deal of dietary protein every day to be done correctly and efficiently.

 Furthermore, lean muscle is made entirely of complete protein.
 Lean muscle improves metabolism, helps burn body fat, and regulates body temperature.
 Your protein intake can determine how well your body gains muscle mass to keep you strong and healthy.

-Eating protein is essential for rebuilding structures from your cells on up, as well as creating lean muscle.
-Grass-fed, pasture-raised meats or wild caught fish are excellent choices for complete proteins.
-However, since not everyone has access to these sources, especially on an everyday basis, a high-quality complete protein supplement can fill in the gaps and help deliver the essential amino acids your body needs.
+Eating protein is essential for creating lean muscle.
+Grass-fed, pasture-raised meats or wild-caught fish are excellent choices for complete proteins.
+However, since not everyone has access to these sources, a high-quality complete protein supplement can fill in the gaps and help deliver the essential amino acids your body needs.

-Collagen is the most important and abundant structural protein in your body.
-Your body can make collagen, but it is an intense process, and you need a lot of it!
-Think of collagen as the “glue” that holds your body together.
-Your skin, hair, nails, gut barrier, bones, connective tissue, cartilage, and joints all depend on ample amounts of collagen to stay healthy, strong, and flexible.
-Plus, collagen can assist in weight management and support bone and heart health.4,5
+Collagen protein is the most important and abundant structural protein in your body.
+Your body can make collagen protein, but it is an intense process, and you need a lot of it!
+Think of collagen protein as the “glue” that holds your body together.

 How to Choose a High-Quality Complete Protein

 There are many different types of protein supplements on the market.
-Some of them are low quality, processed with solvents and harmful chemicals, or include ingredients that can trigger an inflammatory response in your body.
+Some of them are low quality, processed with solvents and harmful chemicals.
+Others include ingredients that can trigger an inflammatory response in your body.

-Often the source of the protein in these powders is whey protein processed from milk using acidic solvents, such as hexane.
-When the protein is derived from animals, it’s often coming from conventionally raised animals that were given antibiotics, hormones, and GMO corn.
+Often the source of the protein in these powders is whey processed from milk using acidic solvents, such as hexane.
+Even in many Paleo proteins derived from animals, the protein often comes from conventionally raised animals that were given antibiotics, hormones, and GMO corn.

-Additionally, there are proteins geared towards those who follow plant-based diets.
-These can be made using genetically modified soybeans, or other plant-based proteins that don’t offer the full range of benefits that you’re looking for in a pure protein supplement.
+There are proteins geared toward those who follow plant-based diets.
+These are often made using genetically modified soybeans or inflammatory legumes that don’t offer the full range of benefits that you’re looking for in a pure protein supplement.

-When looking for a high-quality complete protein supplement to fuel your body and promote well being, check the labels to ensure the product is:
+When you look for a high-quality complete Paleo protein supplement to fuel your body and promote well being, check the label to ensure the product is:

 - Sourced from grass-fed, GMO-, hormone-, and antibiotic-free animals

-- Free of inflammatory ingredients including gluten, dairy, whey, corn, soy, grains, legumes
+- Without inflammatory ingredients including gluten, dairy, whey, corn, soy, grains, legumes, or hemp

 - Free of sugar or artificial sweeteners

-- Free of colors, additives, preservatives, dyes, processed foods or other toxic ingredients
+- A high level of purity without colors, additives, preservatives, dyes, processed foods, heavy metals or other toxic ingredients

-When I was first looking for a protein powder that met all of the criteria above, I found there just wasn’t anything I felt comfortable using.
-In fact, I actually had to give up protein smoothies altogether for a number of years!
-My husband Xavier and I would come home from the gym and he would enjoy his whey protein shake while I made a green smoothie without any beneficial, muscle-repairing protein.
+When I was first looked for a protein powder that met all of my criteria, I couldn’t find anything I felt comfortable using.
+In fact, I actually gave up protein smoothies altogether for a number of years!
+My husband, Xavier, and I would come home from the gym and he would enjoy his whey protein shake.
+I would make a green smoothie without any beneficial, muscle-repairing protein.

-After years of keeping protein powder out of my meal plans, I decided to formulate my own pure paleo protein.
-It would be free of inflammatory ingredients, free of any GMO, sourced from clean protein, and approved for myself and all of you.
+After years of keeping protein powder out of my meal plans, I decided to formulate my own pure Paleo protein.
+It would be free of inflammatory ingredients, free of any GMOs, sourced from clean protein, and approved for myself — and all of you.

-The Myers Way® Paleo Protein is gluten, dairy, and sugar-free, and sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef.
-And it tastes delicious!
-You also won’t find any other ‘no-no’s’ such as grains, soy, eggs, milk, corn, or legumes either.
+The Myers Way® Paleo Protein is gluten-, dairy-, and sugar-free, and sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef.
+And my Paleo protein tastes delicious!
+You also won’t find any other ‘no-no’s’ such as grains, soy, eggs, milk, corn, or legumes.
 It’s perfect for those following the autoimmune protocol, a high-protein Paleo diet, or avoiding inflammatory foods.

-My Paleo Protein contains a full 21 grams of complete protein per serving, and is easy to add to your daily routine as shake or smoothie.
-On top of offering an unflavored version of this protein powder, there are also four delicious-tasting variations: Vanilla Bean, Double Chocolate, Salted Caramel, Mocha.
-Kids absolutely love it too!
-And no matter which flavor your purchase, you receive a FREE recipes eBook loaded with fantastic smoothie recipes!
+My Unflavored Paleo Protein contains a full 26 grams of complete protein per serving.
+It’s so easy to add to your daily routine as shake or smoothie.
+In addition to the unflavored version.
+I also offer six delicious flavors pf Paleo protein with 21 grams of protein per serving: Vanilla Bean, Double Chocolate, Salted Caramel, Mocha Latte, Cookies & Cream, and Birthday Cake.
+No matter which flavor you purchase, you receive a FREE recipe eBook loaded with fantastic smoothie recipes.

 How to Choose A High-Quality Collagen Protein

-With the rise in popularity of Paleo diets, collagen has also seen a spike in popularity.
-The market has been flooded with collagen pills, collagen powders, and even collagen liquids and fortified drinks.
+With the rise in popularity of Paleo diets, collagen protein has also seen a spike in popularity.
+Collagen protein pills, collagen protein powders, and even collagen-fortified snacks and drinks now flood the market.

-It’s fantastic to see that people are taking advantage of the gut-repairing benefits, and the hair, skin and nail support from collagen.
-The downside is that many of these products are actually very low in the amino acids which give collagen all of its health benefits.
+It’s fantastic to see that people are taking advantage of the gut-repairing benefits and the hair, skin, and nail support from collagen.
+The downside is that many of these products are actually very low in the amino acids which give collagen protein all of its health benefits.

-On top of the low nutrient quality, many of these collagen products are anything but “natural.”
-They are highly processed, and oftentimes denatured by high heat and other processing methods, which destroys the delicate collagen peptides.
+Plus, many of these collagen protein products are anything but “natural.”
+They are highly processed, and may be denatured by high heat and other processing methods that destroy the delicate collagen peptides.

-When looking for a collagen supplement, be sure to look for a product that is:
+When looking for a collagen protein supplement, be sure to look for a product that is:

 - Sourced from grass-fed animals, free of GMOs, antibiotics, and hormones